If you're wondering about the things you can make with a laser engraver, then this guide will give you an overview of what's really possible.

 Laser Cutters are similar to laser engravers, but in laser cutting, you pass the laser beam throughout the width of the material.

-If you are planning to do cutting operations on wood, you'll need to have a wood laser engraver or cutter with 40W laser at least.
+If you are planning to do cutting operations on wood, you'll need to have a wood laser engraver or cutter with at least 20W laser power.
 Having a powerful laser also helps you do engraving operations faster.

 There are several wood suitable for engraving and cutting with laser.
 A wood like maple has high resin content and gives a dark burn while those like walnut give only a light wood burn because it has a low resin content.